challenge-project/challenge-doc/understanding-modification-scripts.md

 - `Items`: Items that Solver will use to navigate you throughout the problem.
 - `ApproxBlocks`: Approximate blocks that Solver will use to navigate you throughout the problem.
 - `ShortDescription`: Short description of the problem displayed on the right side.
-- `LongDescription`: Long description of the problem displayed in Solver user interface.
+- `LongDescription`: Long description of the problem displayed in the Solver user interface.
 - `Solutions`: Solutions that Solver will use to navigate you throughout the problem.

 You see, there can be a lot defined with problems.
 Each subinformation of `SChProblem` will be available in the Solver label.